kenjiSpecial/kenjiSpecial.github.io/_pages/about.markdown

 I use Photoshop, Affinity Design, After Effect and Blender for prototyping.

-In weekends, I spends my time learning about competition programming and machine learning.I've just finished [Machine Learning course at Coursera](https://www.coursera.org/account/accomplishments/records/SGJHB7UGJNB9?utm_source=link&utm_medium=certificate&utm_content=cert_image&utm_campaign=sharebutton_course).
+In weekends, I spends my time learning about competition programming and .

 Please feel free to contace me via email.